Revenue

 These formulas help businesses quantify their income from the sale of products or services and are essential for financial tracking and performance analysis.

-What Types of Revenue Exist?
+What Are the Types of Revenue?

 1. Operating Revenue: This is income derived from a company's primary source of revenue.
 For instance, if a phone company primarily sells phones but occasionally sells merchandise, its operating revenue is solely from phone sales.